 Relationship Object, Controls used in workspaces

-Oracle Service Cloud, November 2014 and newer releases
+Oracle B2C Service, November 2014 and newer releases

 When using an Incident self-referencing relationship in a report and the report is used in a workspace tab, the opened incident appears to be its own parent.